Jerry-Shaw/Nervsys/README.md

     2. http://HostName/api.php&cmd=pr_1\ctr\test_1-test_a&a=a&b=b&c=c
     3. ...

-    Above are the strict mode with detailed function name, only "test_a" will be called.
+    Above are the strict mode with detailed function name, only "test_a" is called.

     Let's see more: